 I bought myself a gorgeous hessian bag from a charity shop to carry my food in, either from the hospital accommodation or from the shops in the hospital concourse.

 A reusable metal flask that the coffee shop at the hospital was happy to fill for me with my daily (hourly) caffeine boosts.
 I also purchased a lovely travel mug from LATCH too.

-A lunch bag and reusable cutlery for using in the canteen or with take out foods that I bought.
+A lunch bag and reusable cutlery for using in the canteen or with 'take-out' foods that I purchased.

 Ryan is still undergoing treatment every three weeks, but we are back to living at home and here are some more of the items I have worked on changing in our family over the last two years.

 Wooden and Bamboo Toothbrushes

 Glass Cooking Trays and Dishes

 Boxed Laundry Powder

 When I created my small handmade business I was already well into reducing plastic in the family so naturally wanted to have the same ethos within my business.
 All my packaging uses cardboard or paper envelopes and I use eco-friendly, unbleached, recyclable tissue paper for wrapping and packaging.
 I also have a large stock of card stuffing that we had as protective packaging in a Christmas hamper that I reuse in my packaging.